sanjay-gupta-uw/CS452-Realtime-Microkernel-Trains-/README-K3.md

 followed by
 `make`

 This should produce `"iotest.elf"` and `"iotest.img"`.

 Now navigate to the scripts directory
 `cd scripts`

-In order to upload the compiled image to a rasberry pi and issue the following command:
+In order to upload the compiled image to a rasberry pi, issue the following command:

 `./upload.sh ../iotest.img <d8:3a:dd:1b:36:9e>`
 (replace with desired MAC address).